mlp1802/periscope.nvim/readme.md

 ```

 ## Commands
-- `:PeriscopeEnable` - enable Periscope
+- `:PeriscopeEnable` - Enable Periscope
-- `:PeriscopeDisable` - disable Periscope
+- `:PeriscopeDisable` - Disable Periscope
-- `:PeriscopeFilterTree` - filters the tree (default behavior)
+- `:PeriscopeFilterTree` - Filters the tree (default behavior)
-- `:PeriscopeUnfilterTree` - unfilter tree (default behavior)
+- `:PeriscopeUnfilterTree` - Unfilter tree
-- `:PeriscopeNewTask` - creates a new task
+- `:PeriscopeNewTask` - Creates a new task
-- `:PeriscopeDeleteCurrentTask` - deletes the current task
+- `:PeriscopeDeleteCurrentTask` - Deletes the current task
-- `:PeriscopeRenameCurrentTask` - renames the current task
+- `:PeriscopeRenameCurrentTask` - Renames the current task
-- `:PeriscopeShowFiles` - opens a file selector for files associated with the current task
+- `:PeriscopeShowFiles` - Opens a file selector for files associated with the current task
-- `:PeriscopeShowTasks` - opens a file selector for files associated with the current task
+- `:PeriscopeShowTasks` - Opens a task selector

 Note, this is my first plugin, so there might be some bugs.
 Please report them if you find any.